davsucks/gitlab-radiator/README.md

 ### Populating `secrets.properties`
 * Refer to the broken tests from the previous run and fix them one by one
+* For the `accessToken` this will be an access token supplied by GitLab.
+You can snag one from your profile settings

 ### Populating `secrets.js`
 * Again, refer to the broken tests in the client directory and fix them one by one